dmarx/obsidian_vault/Reproducing Kernel Hilbert Spaces.md

 While Hilbert spaces and RKHS are intimately connected through the concept of kernels, the question of more general classes of spaces equipped with kernels touches on several areas:

 - **Function Spaces with Kernel Functions**: Beyond RKHS, various function spaces might be considered in relation to kernels, especially in the context of integral operators and their eigenfunctions.
 However, RKHS uniquely combines the properties of kernels with the completeness and inner product structure of Hilbert spaces.
-- **[[Banach Spaces]]**: In a different direction, one might also explore Banach spaces, which are complete normed vector spaces not necessarily equipped with an inner product.
+- **[[Banach Space]]**: In a different direction, one might also explore Banach spaces, which are complete normed vector spaces not necessarily equipped with an inner product.
 Certain subspaces of Banach spaces or related constructs might utilize kernels in the analysis of functions or operators, although they lack the direct association with a kernel function that characterizes RKHS.

 In summary, RKHS represents a specific and profound integration of the kernel concept with the structure of Hilbert spaces, providing a powerful framework for analyzing and processing functions.
 While kernels can be used in various mathematical and computational contexts, the unique properties of RKHS highlight the special relationship between kernels and Hilbert spaces, making RKHS a central concept in applications requiring the generalization and extension of inner products.